 Step four: Access your custom 404-error page via WP dashboard

 If you head back into your WordPress dashboard for your website or blog, then click on Appearance > Editor, you should see a new file called 404 Template for your child theme.
 See image below for example.

 In the future, you can make changes to your 404-template for your child theme here, instead of going via the Cpanel.

-I hope you enjoyed reading this quick little tutorial, and I hope that it has worked for you and your Genesis site.
+You’re all set to go.
+I hope you enjoyed reading this quick little tutorial, and I hope that this has worked for you and your Genesis website or blog.

-If you have any questions or get stuck, please don’t hesitate to get in touch with me here, I’ll try and assist you the best I can.
+If you have any questions or get stuck with anything, please don’t hesitate to get in touch with me via this page, I’ll try and assist you the best I can.